AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 no other instruction could execute on that same object before the read or update completes.

+.. admonition:: In other contexts

+    Generally, we can say that operations are said to be atomic when they can be completed without interruptions.
+This is an important requirement when we're performing operations on objects in memory that are shared between multiple processes.

+    This definition of atomicity above is used, for example, when implementing databases.
+However, for this section, we're using the term "atomic" differently.
+Here, it really means that reads and updates must be performed with a single Assembly instruction.

+    For example, if we have a 32-bit object composed of four 8-bit bytes, the compiler cannot generate code to read or update the object using four 8-bit store / load instructions, or even two 16-bit store / load instructions.
+    In this case, in order to maintain atomicity, the compiler must generate code using one 32-bit store / load instruction.

+    Because of this strict definition, we might have objects for which the :ada:`Atomic` aspect cannot be specified.
+Lots of machines support integer types that are larger than the native word-sized integer.
+For example, a 16-bit machine probably supports both 16-bit and 32-bit integers, but only 16-bit integer objects can be marked as atomic |mdash| or, more generally, only objects that fit into at most 16 bits.

 Atomicity may be important, for example, when dealing with shared hardware registers.
 In fact, for certain architectures, the hardware may require that memory-mapped registers are handled atomically.
 In Ada, we can use the